39aldo39/Flym-DecSync/README.md

 spaRSS
 ======

-ENG
+EN
 -----
 RSS reader with all articles content in app.

 spaRSS is a light, modern, totally free (no ads) and opensource project which keeps you inform by fetching your websites/blogs and displaying them in a mobile-optimized way.
 It is based on the "Flym" RSS reader.
 It DOES NOT synchronize with any online feed reader.

 Features: